A zoo of Kleinian groups

 Go back to my homepage.

-This is a zoo of Kleinian group limit sets, generated by v.0.0.99 of my bella Python package.
+This is a zoo of Kleinian group limit sets (and approximations to limit sets of some non-discrete groups too), generated by my bella Python package.
 Most of the code to generate the pictures below is in the examples/ directory.

 \( \DeclareMathOperator{\tr}{tr} \)